GSA/search.digitalgov.gov/_posts/2017-04-05-domains-advanced.md

 <a name="supplemental-urls"></a>
 ## Adding Content via the Supplemental URLs Section

-You can also manually add a a specific URL on the Supplemental URLs page.
+You can also manually add a specific URL on the Supplemental URLs page.
 We'll fetch each URL you add manually and we'll index the title, description, and the full text of the document/webpage for the link you provide.
 Note: You can’t manually add a Supplemental URL if it has already been added by via Supplemental feed.

 Delete a manually added URL by selecting `Remove` within the list of supplemental URLs.